 If you have a University appointment, you may be enrolled in a health insurance plan as a benefit of your employment.
 The University will pay a portion of the cost for your (and your dependents’) coverage, but you will also be responsible for a portion of the cost.
 In addition, you will be required to purchase medical evacuation and repatriation coverage.

-The Student Medical Insurance Office manages your health insurance policy and coverage.
+The Student Health Insurance Office manages your health insurance policy and coverage.
 For information about SUNY's health insurance plan for international students, please read the United Health Care Student Resources Member Guide.
-Note: This insurance policy does not cover dental or vision care except in case of injury, except in certain cases of pediatric care as mandated by the Affordable Care Act.
+This insurance policy does not cover dental or vision care except in case of injury, except in certain cases of pediatric care as mandated by the Affordable Care Act.

 You must purchase health insurance for your dependents.
 If your family does not accompany you, but plans to join you in the U.S. at a later date, health insurance must be purchased for them upon their arrival.
-The Dependent Medical Insurance Enrollment Form may be downloaded or picked up in UB's Student Medical Insurance Office.
+The Dependent Medical Insurance Enrollment Form may be downloaded or picked up in UB's Student Health Insurance Office.
 You will then need to complete and mail it to the health insurance company.

 If you wish to use a different health insurance plan, you must have your policy reviewed to make sure it meets and/or exceeds the U.S. Department of State's and SUNY's minimum requirements.
-You will only be permitted a waiver of the cost of the SUNY health insurance if your policy matches or exceeds SUNY minimum requirements and is approved by UB's Medical Insurance Office.
+You will only be permitted a waiver of the cost of the SUNY health insurance if your policy matches or exceeds SUNY minimum requirements and is approved by UB's Health Insurance Office.

-NOTE: SUNY requires you to have medical evacuation and repatriation insurance.
+SUNY requires you to have medical evacuation and repatriation insurance.
 Therefore, even if you are able to waive the basic SUNY health insurance, you will have to purchase the SUNY medical evacuation and repatriation insurance unless you already have such coverage.
 (Medical evacuation insurance pays for you to be transported to the nearest medical facility or your home country in case of serious illness or injury.
 Repatriation insurance pays for your remains to be transported to your home country in case of death.)